-- There is a threat of terrorist attack in Switzerland.
+- Terrorists are likely to plan attacks targeting Switzerland.
 In recent years, terrorist attacks have occurred in a number of European cities.
-Terrorists are likely to plan attacks targeting Switzerland.
-Exercise caution in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
-See Safety and security.
+Be alert in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
+See

 - The weather in alpine regions is unpredictable and can change suddenly.
 You could encounter dangerous avalanches, flash flooding and mudslides.
 See

 - Switzerland is currently experiencing an outbreak of measles.
 Make sure your vaccinations are up-to-date.
 See Health

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 Switzerland is party to the Schengen Convention.
 This allows you to enter Switzerland without a visa in some circumstances.

 In other circumstances, you need a visa unless you're travelling for tourism or business purposes for 90 days or less.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest